EpocDotFr/war/README.md

   - MongoDB
   - A Pusher account
   - A Bugsnag account
+  - A Gauges account
   - An ACRCloud account
-  - A Gauges account

 ## Installation

 ### Codebase

   1. Clone this repo
-  2. Create a virtualenv in the `venv` directory (at the root of the cloned repo)
+  2. Create a Python 3 virtualenv in the `venv` directory (at the root of the cloned repo)
   3. Then the usual `source venv/bin/activate` and `pip install -r requirements.txt`

 ### uWSGI